moloy900/toolesy/pages/Code & Data Formatter Tools/online-sql-beautifier-formatter.md

       <li><strong>Teams:</strong> Ensure all team members follow consistent SQL formatting standards across projects.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What is the difference between beautifying and minifying SQL?</strong><br>
+    <p><strong>What is the difference between beautifying and minifying SQL?</strong><br>
-      A: Beautifying adds proper indentation, line breaks, and consistent casing to make SQL readable and maintainable.
+      Beautifying adds proper indentation, line breaks, and consistent casing to make SQL readable and maintainable.
 Minifying removes all unnecessary characters (spaces, line breaks) to reduce query size for production environments and faster execution.</p>

-    <p><strong>Q: Is there a query size limit for this SQL beautifier?</strong><br>
+    <p><strong>Is there a query size limit for this SQL beautifier?</strong><br>
-      A> You can beautify very large SQL queries, including complex stored procedures and multi-join statements, without any issue.
+      You can beautify very large SQL queries, including complex stored procedures and multi-join statements, without any issue.
 The tool is built to handle thousands of lines of SQL at once.</p>

-    <p><strong>Q: Is my SQL code kept private and secure when I use this tool?</strong><br>
+    <p><strong>Is my SQL code kept private and secure when I use this tool?</strong><br>
-      A: Absolutely.
+      Absolutely.
 This is a core principle of our tool.
 The beautification happens locally on your own computer or phone.
 Your SQL code is never sent to any server, meaning we never see, store, or have access to your queries.
 It is 100% secure.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
+    <p><strong>Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>
+      Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this?</strong><br>
-      A: No, this is a completely free tool.
+      No, this is a completely free tool.
 There is no sign-up, no subscription, and no hidden fees.</p>

     <h3>Why Choose Our SQL Beautifier & Formatter?</h3>
     <p>Our <strong>online SQL beautifier</strong> stands out from other tools because of its simplicity, speed, and privacy features.
 Unlike many online tools, we don't store your queries on our servers - all processing happens in your browser.
 This means your sensitive SQL queries, database schemas, and proprietary logic remain completely private.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>